 Different products can discourage predators from approaching a birdhouse.
 Hot pepper sprays or other products with strong smells and tastes can be applied around birdhouse entrances to deter predators.
 For better protection, also use these products on poles, nearby plants, or the roof of the house, wherever predators may come close to the house.
 Songbirds do not have strong senses of smell or taste and will not be put off by the products, but predators will be.
 Take care, however, not to spray any materials inside the house where they may contaminate vulnerable hatchlings.

 While there are many ways to make a birdhouse safer, making the entire area less welcoming to predators can help safeguard nesting birds as well.
 Easy options include:

 - Trim shrubbery to remove extra cover that can conceal hunting predators.

-- Choose landscaping with sharp edges or thorns to discourage predators.
+- Choose landscaping with sharp edges, thorns, or strong odors to discourage predators.

 - Remove foods for predators, such as leftover birdseed or windfall fruits, so they do not regularly feed nearby.